Divorce and property – what are your options

 It’s natural to want to sell a shared house quickly to enable you to move on with your life.
 However, the traditional home selling process can be slow and may not be the best option for you.

-If you both agree to sell the property, there are a few questions that may help you get started:
+If you both agree to sell the property, these questions may help you get started:

-• Will I use a high-street estate agent or sell online?
+• Will we use a high street estate agent?

-• Should I take my property to auction?
+• Should we take the property to auction?

-• Should I contact a house buying company to see what they offer?
+• Should we contact a house buying company to see what they offer?

 As a starting point, you need to have an idea of how much your house is worth.
 In the event either party disputes the valuation, a court may order a local surveyor or estate agent to carry out an additional valuation.